-As Kenwood House was undergoing refurbishment at the time, part of Syon House was used for the interiors of Dido’s childhood home.
+As Kenwood House was undergoing refurbishment at the time, part of Syon House was used for the interiors of Dido’s childhood home in Belle (2013).
 In this room (shot from the side where a couple has walked into my photo above), we see Dido’s father bring little Dido Belle to her great uncle’s home (Lord Mansfield).

 This red drawing room, we were told, is where the gentlemen would go after dinner.
 If you look up, you can admire the beautifully painted ceiling of heavenly and earthly figures by Cipriano.
 The lovely carpet you see below was woven in 1769 and still looks new!
 The room also has a collection of the Stuart royalty and the Percy family.

 We see the Red Drawing Room in Emma (1996), where Emma greets Mr Elton.
 You can also see a bit of the Red Drawing Room in BBC’s Great Expectations (2011), before Estelle goes through the door into the State Dining Room.